Azure-Samples/AI_Toolkit_Samples/Workshops/PetPlanner/Modules/00-getting-started.md

-# Getting Started - PetPlanner Workshop
+# Getting Started - Pet Planner Workshop

 Welcome to the PetPlanner Workshop!
 This guide will walk you through all the setup steps needed to complete this workshop.